Ehesp/foobar/docs/auth/social-auth.md

 ```

 ## Twitter
-You can use react-native-twitter-signin for Twitter authentication.
-This library handles the flow of logging in a user and accesssing their `authToken` and `authTokenSecrent` by wrapping around the official Twitter library.
+You can use `react-native-twitter-signin` for Twitter authentication.
+This library handles the flow of logging in a user and accessing their `authToken` and `authTokenSecret` by wrapping around the official Twitter library.

 The`react-native-twitter-signin` library allows us to login (using `RNTwitterSignIn`) which returns `authToken` and `authTokenSecret`